 EDF Energy’s customers rated it fair on bill accuracy and clarity, customer service and digital tools.
 On these, it ranks the same as competitors such as British Gas and SSE.
 In fact, British Gas scored identically on all aspects we asked customers about.

-EDF Energy customers were less positive about its value for money, for which it achieved a poor two-star rating.
-While British Gas, Npower and Scottish Power also got two stars, rivals Eon and SSE gained three stars.
+EDF Energy customers were not positive about its value for money, for which it achieved a poor two-star rating.
+While British Gas, Npower and Scottish Power also got two stars, Eon and SSE gained three stars.
 The highest-scoring providers managed four stars.

 EDF Energy has some cheaper deals, but they're not usually among the cheapest on the market.
 Its out-of-contract tariff costs the maximum permitted under Ofgem's price cap, which limits how much energy suppliers can charge per unit of gas or electricity, although it has also launched a tariff priced 2.5% below the price cap.

-According to published complaints data, EDF Energy actually had one of the higher levels of complaints per 1,000 customers in the first half of 2019.
+According to published complaints data, EDF Energy had one of the higher levels of complaints per 1,000 customers in the first half of 2019.
 It received 20 or more complaints per 1,000 customers.
 Some firms received fewer than one complaint from the same number of customers.

 It managed to resolve more than 50% of them on the same or next working day, although other firms managed more.

 Pros: Good if you want low-carbon nuclear power, customers say it handles complaints well

 Cons: Customers don’t consider it good value; fairly slow to pick up the phone